 Rule 5: Remember less is best when first starting out

 This is one chili where a very little goes a very long way.
-A sliver of one chili, in fact, may be all the heat you need for a dish, so always opt for under-spicing than over-spicing.
+In fact, a sliver of one chili may be all the heat you need for a dish, so always opt for under-spicing than over-spicing.
 If you over-spice with ghost pepper you’ll likely create something entirely inedible.

 Rule 6: Caution label your creation